-On AIX: You need the unixODBC and mysql-connector-odbc packages included in the dep-aix-xxxx.tar.gz file.
+On AIX: You need the unixODBC package included in the dep-aix-xxxx.tar.gz file.
+As of xCAT2.5, the unixODBC will automatically be installed.
 The mysql-connector-odbc package is included in xcat-mysql-xxxx.tar.gz.
-Both .gz files were downloaded when was set up the xCAT Management Node.
+You will need to install X11.base.lib AIX package as a prerequisite to installing the mysql-connector-odbc package.
+Both .gz files were downloaded when xCAT and MySQL were set up the xCAT Management Node.
 To install the packages use the following commands:

-rpm -i unixODBC- rpm -i mysql-connector-odbc-
+rpm -i unixODBCrpm -i mysql-connector-odbc-